Eidelstedt station

 The railway station is located in the quarter of Eidelstedt in the Eimsbüttel borough.

 Station layout

 The station is an elevated island platform with 2 tracks and one exit.
 The station is fully accessible for handicapped persons, because there is a lift and a special floor layout for blind persons.

 Station services

 Trains

-The commuter trains of the line A1are calling Eidelstedt as a terminus, the A1 travels toward Hamburg central station twice during the morning rush hours.
-The rapid transit trains of the lines S3 and S21 of the Hamburg S-Bahn are calling the station.
+The commuter trains of the line A1are calling Eidelstedt as a terminus.
+The rapid transit trains of the lines S3 and S5 of the Hamburg S-Bahn are calling the station.